Opinion: After Getting Blown Out By The Warriors It's Time For The Nets To Move Kyrie Irving

-Opinion: Trade?
-After Getting Blown Out By The Golden State Warriors It's Time For The Brooklyn Nets To Move On From Kyrie Irving
+Opinion: Trade Kyrie Irving?
+After Getting Blown Out By The Golden State Warriors It's Time For The Brooklyn Nets To Move On

 The Brooklyn Nets got absolutely embarrassed by the Golden State Warriors on Tuesday night at Barclays Center in Brooklyn.

-By winning 117-99, the Warriors advanced to 12-2, which is the best record in the entire NBA and the Nets fell to 10-5 on the season.
+By winning 117-99, the Warriors advanced to 12-2, which is the best record in the entire NBA.

+The Nets fell to 10-5 on the season in Tuesday's loss, (but advanced to 11-5 on the season when they defeated the Cleveland Cavaliers 11-99 on Wednesday).

 Steph Curry was getting MVP chants on the road against a team that has Kevin Durant and James Harden (see tweet below from Warriors on NBCS).